 Gorilla trekking in Rwanda takes between 1-4 hours depending on the gorilla group you are visiting.
 You finally encounter the majestic silverback mountain gorilla and what a sight it is to behold, three times your size, yet conspicuously amicable and permisive of tourists.

-Visiting the mountain gorillas in Rwanda entails booking a gorilla permit beforehand Gorilla trekking in Rwanda cost US dollars 750 per person and this offers you one hour in the company of the mountain gorillas excluding the trekking time.
+Visiting the mountain gorillas in Rwanda entails booking a gorilla permit beforehand Gorilla trekking in Rwanda cost US dollars 1,500 per person and this offers you one hour in the company of the mountain gorillas excluding the trekking time.
+If you part take in three other park activities in one or more parks in Rwanda prior to gorilla trekking you qualify for a 30% discount allowing you to pay $1,050 instead of the full $1,500 for a gorilla permit

 Accommodations for both luxury and budget tourists is available and can also be confirmed while booking for your Gorilla trekking permit